About Coconino County

 What Were They Thinking?

-I wasn't involved in this particular mission, but here's the article from today's issue of the Arizona Daily Sun:
+I wasn't involved with this particular mission, but here's the article from today's issue of the Arizona Daily Sun: Trio Rescued Off Humphreys

 Kudos, though, to our SAR coordinator for his handling of the situation.
-Having the Snowbowl machines line up and shine their lights towards the area--another great idea!
-And I would think that helped keep team members safer, too.
+Having the Snowbowl grooming machines line up and shine their lights toward the area was another great idea!
+And that helped keep team members safer, too.

-Also, thanks to those from Coconino SAR who went out on a night like that!
+Also, thanks to those from Coconino SAR who went out on the mountain on a night like that.
 It was bad enough on Wednesday night and early Thursday morning when I was up there, but I don't think it was AS bad as Thursday night.